TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 Via get-concept-treepos.sh

 Get concept tree positions for a terminology and code.
 For classification hierarchies, you would expect to see just a single tree position.
 But for more complex poly-hierarchies you'd likely expect to see multiple tree positions - each one with a different path to the root concept.
-Return tree position information for a given terminology and code.
-The following example finds relationships for the 73211009 | Diabetes mellitus | concept in SNOMEDCT.

 ```
 $ ./get-concept-treepos.sh sandbox SNOMEDCT 73211009 --token $token